HazyAlex/AAM/README.md

  - Anime details
  - Custom lists (with a title and color, to add an anime to it simply select which list you want to add it to in the details page)
  - Settings (only use WiFi, show adult content, preview image quality)
+ - You can use it offline - no accounts required!
+(The data is stored in your device)

 ## Showcase